splatterxl/butterfly/README.md

 By design, Butterfly does not use a database.
 All data is contained in human readable format in the vote embed, and parsed whenever an action is executed.

+TODO: use a database

 ## Contributing

-Contributions are not needed at this time.
-Security reports may go to my Discord, `splatter.#8999`.
+Contributions are welcome, esp. upgrading library versions.